dougeby/IntuneDocs/intune-user-help/install-apps-cpapp-windows.md

 * Date Published: The date that the app was made available to download.
 Publish date could show an app’s initial release or an app’s most recent update.
 * Status: The current installation status of the app on your device.
 Apps can show as installing, installed, and install failed.

+> [!IMPORTANT]
+> If a required app fails to install and your organization makes it available for you to manually install, select **Retry**.
+It could take up to ten minutes to see the updated status.
+If you select **Retry** again during this time and get an error, that's okay.
+Continue to wait the ten minutes for an updated status.

 To get to this page, go to the navigation menu and select **Installed apps**.

   ![Example screenshot of the Company Portal app for Windows 10, Installed apps page. ](./media/installed-apps-CP-1906.png)